 Lady Kitty’s Doocot was built in 1771.
 Named after Lady Catherine Charteris (born 1722) who had a walled garden built in the same period.
 Lady Charteris was of Francis Charteris, 7th Earl Earl of Wemyss ( Buried in Gosford Estate in a Mausoleum designed after the Great Pyramid at Giza) substantial land owner of Haddingtonshire.
 They had 6 children and Catherine lived until 1786 (64).
 The Do’cot was a feature of most wealthy home owners which provided fresh meat in the form of pigeons.

 The Normandy Memorial in the old bowling green area was erected in 2004.
 The gardens were once a bowling green which opened in 1749 after moving from its original place in Haddington, where Lawn bowls were first played circa 1660.
 The area is now a World War II memorial to the Normandy Landings.

 The Waterloo Bridge near the Poldrate Mill was completed in 1817.
-The foundation stone was laid on the anniversary of the Battle of Waterloo 1815, hence the naming of the bridge.
+The foundation stone of the Waterloo bridge was laid on the anniversary of the Battle of Waterloo in 1815 an was named after the Battle ‘Waterloo’.

 Commemorative trees Haddington

 The tree on the side of the River Tyne near Poldrate is one of many trees planted at the time the plaque at the foot of this tree reads; The tree was planted to commemorate the coronation of Her Majesty Queen Victoria on the 28th June 1838.

 King Edward VII and Alexandra of Denmark Coronation Trees 1902

 King George V and Mary Commemorative Trees Haddington 1911